winitzki/scall/tutorial/programming_dhall.md

 U = GFix (λ(y : Type) → G T y)
 ```

-We would like to derive a fixpoint equation for `T` alone, instead of having two mutually dependent equtaions.
+We would like to derive a fixpoint equation for `T` alone, instead of having two mutually dependent equations.
 We notice that the last equation expresses `U` via `T`.
 It will be more convenient to write that expression as `U = H T` where the functor `H` is defined by: